 Because guess what?

 The tone of a message is something that you should be aware of when in a workplace.
-And sales executives are required to converse with clients over emails, messages and other non-verbal mediums in a number of occasions.
-In these situations always follow some minimal business ethics or rules to ensure that the tone of your message is always crisp, clear and unambiguous.
+And sales executives are required to converse with clients over emails, messages, and other non-verbal mediums on a number of occasions.
+In these situations always follow some minimal business ethics or rules to ensure that the tone of your message is always crisp, clear, and unambiguous.